Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - This is a foundational paper for students from a wide range of disciplines and for those with a vocational or academic interest in the creative industries.

 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 Every week students must attend two 50-minute lectures and attend one 110 minute computer lab.

 - View the course outline for MART 333

 - Global perspective, Interdisciplinary perspective, Critical thinking, Cultural understanding,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Be able to produce a flow of ideas and market interventions for purposive behavioural change
+- Produce a flow of ideas for marketing interventions that change behaviour